NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 Consequently, the preferred portfolio construction method depends on the investor's objective function rather than on a universally optimal solution.

 Investors seeking the highest risk-adjusted return would prefer the Equal Weight portfolio.
 Investors prioritizing stability and volatility reduction may prefer the Stochastic Optimization approach.
-Investors concerned about parameter uncertainty may favor Robust or Distributionally Robust Optimization frameworks.
+Investors seeking more conservative portfolio allocations may favor Robust or Distributionally Robust Optimization approaches.

 Overall, the results suggest that the choice of portfolio construction method should be aligned with the investor's risk preferences, investment horizon, and tolerance for estimation uncertainty rather than with a single performance metric.